Wild-crafted herbal remedies and ferments created with love here in la Alpujarra.

 Through an evolving process of study and practice I have seen time and time again how many simple conditions can be treated with remedies we create ourselves from seemingly humble, easily available wild plants and foods we might find growing close to our homes.
 My relationship with the plants and my body has led this unfolding journey of discovery and I prefer to know a few local plants intimately rather than knowing a little about many.
 This integrated approach now forms the backbone of my work with young people here in la Alpujarra.

 As a by-product of teaching, I am often making fermented foods and small batches of wild-crafted herbal remedies.
-Together with friends, neighbours and students we have also created a small community medicine garden in the village as a resource for teaching and to provide better access to herbs which need more water to grow well in this climate.
+Together with friends, neighbours and students we have also created a small community medicine garden in the village as a resource for teaching and to provide better access to herbs which need irrigation to grow well in this climate.

 All plants are either wild-harvested or organically grown in our community garden and are gathered with a deep sense of reverence and gratitude.
 The remedies are all handmade with great care, love and presence.